 An important note though if you’re thinking of buying your asset back - beware the wash sale rule.

-The ATO states if an investor sells an asset at a loss and then purchases the same within a 61 day period (30 days before the sale, the day of the sale and 30 days following the sale), this would be a wash sale and the capital loss from this transaction cannot be claimed or offset.
+The ATO states if an investor sells an asset at a loss and then purchases the same within a certain time period with the intention to create a paper loss to reap a tax benefit, this would be a wash sale and the capital loss from this transaction cannot be claimed or offset.
+Unlike many other tax offices, the ATO doesn't have specific time periods for a wash sale - instead it comes down to intent, if a taxpayer is seen to be deliberately creating artificial losses in order to gain a tax benefit, this would constitute a wash sale.

 Utilise the personal use asset rule